Canada's oil-rich Alberta tabling bill to repeal carbon tax

-CALGARY, Alberta (Reuters) - Canada’s main crude-producing province Alberta will table a bill to repeal the provincial carbon tax on Wednesday, the new government said in a speech kicking off its first legislative session.
+CALGARY, Alberta, May 22 (Reuters) - Canada’s main crude-producing province Alberta will table a bill to repeal the provincial carbon tax on Wednesday, the new government said in a speech kicking off its first legislative session.

 Premier Jason Kenney’s United Conservative Party swept to power in Alberta last month on a platform that promised to champion the province’s beleaguered energy industry and stand up to the federal government in Ottawa.